isobelpepp/bank-tech-test/README.md

 # Bank Tech Test

+### My Approach

+- This project was built using TDD.
+I went through each of the requirements listed below and cycled through the red, green, refactor phase until each one of them were implemented.

 - Access my bank balance ✅
 - Deposit money ✅
   - It updates my balance ✅